MicrosoftDocs/power-platform/power-platform/well-architected/what-is-power-well-architected.md

 Workload architecture differs from its execution.
 Power Platform Well-Architected can help you achieve optimal architectural design, but the execution options depend on the business goals and limitations of your organization.

+> [!NOTE]
-Power Platform Well-Architected is based on the methodology and guidance in [Microsoft Azure Well-Architected Framework](/azure/well-architected).
+> Power Platform Well-Architected is based on the methodology and guidance in [Microsoft Azure Well-Architected Framework](/azure/well-architected).
 It is designed to be used in alignment with Azure Well-Architected for those organizations that use both Power Platform and Azure.

 ## Audience